-Daniel James is a civil engineer, currently resident in Croydon, but in 1982 he was a young boy zooming around on his bicycle in the village of Aldercar in Derbyhire, where he was born.
+Daniel James is a civil engineer, currently resident in Croydon, but in 1982 he was a young boy zooming around on his bicycle in the village of Aldercar in Derbyhire, his place of birth.
 Although heavily tattooed and large of frame, he is blessed with a disarming smile and a cheerful demeanour quite at odds with his appearance.

 We meet at a small yet busy greasy spoon early in the morning.
 Mr James has just finished a full English breakfast, so I order a cup of tea and take a seat at his table.
 After an initial exchange of pleasantries, he shares his memories of the spring of 1982.

 ‘I’d have been about 11 at the time.
-Man, it was a great place to grow up.
+Man, I remember it being a great place to grow up.
 I didn’t always look like this you know?’

 That smile again.

 ‘I had a great group of friends.
 Every Saturday we’d just jump on our bikes and go exploring.
 There were so many places, we never got bored.
 Not like kids now.
-There was none of this staying indoors in front of a screen back then.
+None of this staying indoors in front of a screen back then.
 Fresh air, my man, that’s the key to a healthy life.

 ‘Sorry, I’m getting off track here.

 ‘Anyway, that particular day, late April it must’ve been, my friend Gaz came and called for me, as he always did on the weekend.
-He was dead excited, said there was something I really needed to see.
-But he wouldn’t tell me what, he said I had to see it for myself.
+He was dead excited, said he’d found something that I really needed to see.
+But he wouldn’t tell me what, he said I’d need to see it for myself.

-‘Gaz still wasn’t saying what was so important, so we all shot off as quick as our little legs could pedal.
+‘Gaz still wasn’t saying any more about this oh-so important thing, so we all shot off as quick as our little legs could pedal.

 ‘We headed out towards what’s now the nature reserve, and as we got close to the lake I could see something in the meadow opposite.

 ‘It was big and grey.
-At first I thought it was a building, but as we came closer I could see it was a boat; an enormous metal boat.
+At first I thought it might be a building, but as we came closer I could see I was actually looking at a boat, an enormous metal boat.
 I mean this thing was huge, with a funnel and what looked like television antennae sticking out of the top.

-‘But only when we got close to it did I realise how big it actually was.’
+‘But only when we got close to it did I realise actually how big.’